 Impact investing, our response to sustainable development issues

 Mirova was created to provide investors with strategies that reconcile the pursuit of financial returns with a positive impact on society and the environment.
 All our teams share a common understanding of impact based on three principles that guide all our investment strategies: Intentionality + Additionality + Measurability.

+- Our vision of Impact

+Intentionality

+Including the search for impact in investment objectives

+Additionality

+Participating in change through capital allocation, engagement or the creation of market practices

+I⊓⊓ Measurability

+Proving the relevance of the action taken

 Our mission: Investing for a sustainable world

 A reaffirmed commitment

 Six years after its creation, Mirova wished to reaffirm its commitments and positioning by adopting the status of Société à Mission ('mission-led company')4, in order to anchor its collective project in the long term.
 Our corporate purpose, or raison d'être, which was defined at the end of a collective adventure lasting several months, gives us a guide for determining the company's focuses and directions and for taking decisions and actions.

 Our corporate purpose

 Guided by three fundamental principles:

-- Finance must be a tool for transforming the economy towards models that both preserve and restore ecosystems and the climate, and promote social inclusion, health and well-being. - As a pioneer in this movement, we innovate in all our areas of action: investment, research, shareholder engagement and influence in the financial community. - We always seek to reconcile social and financial performance by placing our expertise in sustainable development at the heart of our investment strategies.
+• Finance must be a tool for transforming the economy towards models that both preserve and restore ecosystems and the climate, and promote social inclusion, health and well-being. • As a pioneer in this movement, we innovate in all our areas of action: investment, research, shareholder engagement and influence in the financial community. • We always seek to reconcile social and financial performance by placing our expertise in sustainable development at the heart of our investment strategies.
 The solutions we offer our clients are designed to develop savings that contribute to a more sustainable and inclusive economy.

-Our commitments:
+Applying the environmental and social standards that Mirova defends Supporting our stakeholders in their transformation towards a sustainable economy and finance → Making positive impact a systematic objective of our investment strategies Cultivating and developing our social and nvironmental expertise ÷ Continuously innovating our products and approaches, always striving for impact Our commitments:

 Through this approach, Mirova aims to be part of a momentum of progress and to increase its positive impact on environmental and social issues for the benefit of all its stakeholders.

-^{4.} Article 176 of the French Law of 22 May 2019 on the growth and transformation of companies, known as the 'Pacte' Law, introduces the status of société à mission, or 'mission-led company'.
+Material and data herein reflect Mirova's situation and opinion at the date of this document and are subject to change without notice. ^{4.} Article 176 of the French Law of 22 May 2019 on the growth and transformation of companies, known as the 'Pacte' Law, introduces the status of société à mission, or 'mission-led company'.
 It allows a company to publicly state that it is a mission-led company by specifying its corporate purpose, or raison d'être, as well as one or more social and environmental objectives that the company sets out to pursue in the course of its business